 And throughout history civil disobedience has been vital to safeguarding our democracy and securing our rights – from women’s right to vote, to the right to be protected from discrimination.

 Heavy-handed crackdowns on protest grind democracy to a halt and violate our fundamental human rights.

-The Policing Act, and now the Public Order Bill strike at the heart of protest.
-Already rejected by the people and Parliament, the Public Order Bill is re-proposing:
+The Policing Act and the Public Order Act strike at the heart of protest, creating new powers and offences including:

 - A new offence of ‘locking on’ – attaching yourself, another person or an object to anything else – a tactic synonymous with the Suffragettes.
 ‘Attach’ isn’t defined, so could potentially mean anything from using superglue to weighing down balloons to linking arms.